Results of the 2016 United Kingdom European Union membership referendum: Results by United Kingdom regions

-Results by United Kingdom constituent countries & Gibraltar
+Results by United Kingdom constituent countries and Gibraltar

 Results from the 30 largest cities in the United Kingdom

 Out of over 33.5 million valid votes cast across the United Kingdom, over 8.8 million, or just over one quarter, were cast in thirty major cities that each gathered 100,000 votes or more.
 16 of those cities voted to Leave, and 14 voted to Remain, or 53% Leave and 47% Remain.

 In those 30 cities, votes to Remain outnumbered those to Leave by over 900,000 (about 4.9 million to 4 million or 55.2% to 44.8%), while in the other voting areas, the votes to Leave outnumbered those to Remain by nearly 2.2 million (about 13.5 million to 11.3 million, or 54.4% to 45.6%).

 England

 The English local districts were used as the voting areas for the referendum in England; these consist of all unitary authorities, all metropolitan districts, all non-metropolitan districts, the London boroughs, the City of London and the Isles of Scilly.

 Unlike the other constituent countries of the United Kingdom there was no centralised national count of the votes in England as counting was done within the nine separate regions.
 Figures from Gibraltar are included in the South West England region.

 England was broken down into 9 regional count areas using the same regional constituency boundaries as used in European Parliamentary elections.